SynthTab: Leveraging Synthesized Data for Guitar Tablature Transcription: Conclusion

 In this work, we presented SynthTab, the first large-scale synthesized guitar audio dataset with string-accurate tablature annotations.
-Leveraging the diverse tablature collection of DaDaGP and high-quality commercial virtual instruments, our proposed synthesis pipeline generates 15,211 guitar tracks spanning 23 timbres and 6.7K hours of audio.
-We demonstrated that existing guitar tablature transcription datasets suffer from significant overfitting issues due to their limited size and diversity, and by pre-training on the large and diverse SynthTab before fine-tuning on target datasets, we show substantial improvements in cross-dataset tablature transcription performance compared to models trained from scratch.
-This highlights the benefits of SynthTab for improving generalization ability.
-The proposed synthesis approach provides a scalable methodology for generating tablature renderings.
+Utilizing the large collection of symbolic tablature available in DadaGP and commercial virtual instrument software, our proposed synthesis pipeline produces high-quality, string-accurate audio with varied timbre.
+We have shown through cross-dataset experimentation that training a baseline model on existing guitar audio datasets leads to poor generalization due to domain mismatch and the homogeneity of such datasets.
+We also demonstrate that pre-training on SynthTab and fine-tuning on individual datasets can lead to more robustness and improved generalization capacity.
+SynthTab creates new opportunities for advancing guitar transcription research, and future work will consist of further expansion, improvement, and exploration.